networknt/light-doc/content/en/tutorial/common/service/manual-injection.md

 As you can see, the bean is injected using setup and the instance is retrieved in one of the test case.

-The above API setBean is very convenient for testing but not supposed to be on production as people cannot reason about where the bean coming from.
-Especially, if you replace some beans defined in service.yml with something else in your code.
+The above API setBean is very convenient for testing but is not supposed to be on production, as people cannot reason about where the bean coming from.
+This is especially true if you replace some beans defined in service.yml with something else in your code.
 Nobody can tell which instance of the class is in used without debugging into it.
 The other benefit of using service.yml is that you can change it on production through configuration change in order to swap some